anhbaysgalan1/lightspark-architecture/README_V2.md

 Focus on:
 - Quick Reference (system overview)
 - Process Flows (how we'll use your API)
-- Type C flow (inbound with immediate iDAX execution)
+- Type C flow (inbound with immediate idax execution)
 - Questions about integration points

 ### For Internal ARD Team: